-Selected speakers should submit a first draft of their work (approx. 3,000 words including footnotes) prior to the conference.
+Selected speakers should submit a first draft of their work (approx. 8.000 words including footnotes, min.
+3.000 words) prior to the conference.
 The work will be shared with the chair and the other agora speakers with a view to creating interactions during the session.
 The quality of the drafts will be screened by the programme committee, which may request amendments.